 Surgical intervention may be necessary in those cases which fail to respond to the above treatments.
 Some tears can be fixed with sutures where the TFC is “soldered” together.
 In other cases, the frayed edges of the tear will be debrided or removed completely.

-If the medical imaging tests showed irregular bone structures within the wrist, these structures may be partially scraped in order to prevent them from causing further damage.
+If the medical imaging tests showed irregular bone structures within the wrist, these structures may be partially scraped to prevent them from causing further damage.

 In any case, surgery will typically be the last line of defense against the effects of a TFCC tear or may be avoided altogether depending on the age of the patient.
 TFCC surgery will typically involve extended downtimes for the wrist and may impair an individual to continue their routine lifestyle.